TwitterpinterestFacebookInstagrambluesky

 During 2006, European Space Agency, ESA, planned to launch a sophisticated meteorological and environmental research satellite on the Russian rocket into a high-inclination orbit from Baikonur Cosmodrome in Kazakhstan.
 It was supposed to be the second mission of the Soyuz-2-1a rocket, but, at the same time, the first launch of the new rocket from Baikonur.
 In addition, for the first time, the Soyuz-2 would be equipped with an enlarged payload fairing and the Fregat upper stage.

 Originally, there were reports that the second mission of the Soyuz-2-1a rocket (this time equipped with the Fregat upper stage) would carry another dummy payload, from Plesetsk.
-As of beginning of 2006, such mission was expected in the third quarter of the same year, however it was superceded in the flight manifest by the mission to deliver the Metop satellite from Baikonur.
+As of beginning of 2006, this flight was expected in the third quarter of the same year, however it was superceded in the flight manifest by the mission to deliver the Metop satellite from Baikonur.

 The large size and the weight of Metop required the use of a large payload fairing, developed for the Soyuz-ST rocket, designed for commercial missions from Kourou, French Guiana.
 Also, the installation of the propulsion system on the third stage had to be modified to compensate for unusual center of gravity of the payload.